Determining the Medicaid Enrolled Provider Type

 This structure works well with the National DPP lifestyle change program given that CDC does not require certification or credentialing for lifestyle coaches.
 As such, a lifestyle coach is typically not a provider type that is currently recognized by state Medicaid agencies as billing or rendering providers.

 2. There are Different Billing and Rendering Providers

 Some states may choose to utilize different billing and rendering providers to support National DPP lifestyle change program delivery.
 Billing providers are reimbursed by Medicaid and rendering providers are typically licensed, credentialed, or other designated Medicaid enrolled provider types that do not have the authority to bill Medicaid but can facilitate National DPP lifestyle change program sessions under the supervision of the billing provider.
 For example:

 - The billing provider could be a health system (health clinic or hospital) and the rendering provider could be a CDC-recognized organization.

-Whether Medicaid is using an existing provider type or creating a new provider type, the Medicaid agency will have to determine the mode of delivery for the National DPP lifestyle change program: in-person, online, distance learning, and/or combination.
+Please note that whether Medicaid is using an existing provider type or creating a new provider type, the Medicaid agency will have to determine the mode of delivery for the National DPP lifestyle change program: in-person, online, distance learning, and/or combination.

 Click a button below to learn more about using an existing provider type or creating a new provider type.

-Content last updated: April 16, 2020
+Content last updated: June 11, 2020